Video for Change Approaches

 • Determines success or impact according to the video’s influence on specific and targeted audiences and communities based on a strategy that sets out how law, policy or practice change can come about

-Communication for Development and Communication for Change
+Communication for Development and Communication for Change (where video is used)

 Communication for Development’ and ‘Communication for Change’ have been used by a number of international organisations and UN agencies since the 1960s.
-They have become more prevalent in the decades that have followed.
+They became more prevalent in the decades that have followed.
 These terms usually refer to a practice whereby local communities are supported to inform and critique development discourse and processes.

 • Promotes inclusive social, economic and political development